-After all those pocket holes are drilled, you take your included screw driver bit and drill the screws in to the wood.
+After all those pocket holes are drilled, you take your included screwdriver bit and drill the screws into the wood.
 You will use 2 1/2″ coarse Kreg screws for this…make sure you glue in between the boards, we used clamps to hold it together while screwing in the screws.

 It’s starting to look like a riddling rack!!!
 Whoop Whoop!!!
 Now it’s onto the beautiful frame to make this look complete!

 Luckily, in this instance as long as they are all the exact same length it doesn’t really matter if they are all 56 1/4″ or 55 7/8″ just measure so you don’t cut too short or long on your 1x4s.
-Now these boards are beveled on the one I made, I am going to give instruction on beveling them but if for some reason you don’t want to bevel or don’t have a saw that bevels you can easily just cut your long side boards to house your smaller top and bottom boards and not bevel!
+These boards are beveled on the one I made, I am going to give instruction on beveling them, but if for some reason you don’t want to bevel or don’t have a saw that bevels you can easily just cut your long side boards to house your smaller top and bottom boards and not bevel!

 When beveling, the edge of your bevel has to be flush with the edge of the board…that sounds like,”Huh?”

-I took this picture at a strange angle, and at first I really thought I had a busted up corner that I hadn’t even noticed…lucky for me it was just a funky picture!!
-Hahaha!!
-But at least you can see here how the beveled edge needs to line up, so when you are measuring, the shortest part of your board has to be the length that your planked boards are!
+I took this picture at a strange angle, and at first, I really thought I had a busted-up corner that I hadn’t even noticed…lucky for me it was just a funky angle on the picture!!😅 But at least you can see here how the beveled edge needs to line up, so when you are measuring, the shortest part of your board has to be the length that your planked boards are!

-I hand sanded the holes with 120 and then 180 grit sand paper, if you have an oscillating spindle sander, you can easily sand them with that but hand sanding worked just great for me!
-(I was soooo afraid I would mess my holes up, I couldn’t bring myself to even try the big bad oscillating sander…only one new tool at a time please and the stupid drill press had already done me in!!
-Hahaha!)
+I hand sanded the holes with 120 and then 180 grit sandpaper, if you have an oscillating spindle sander, you can easily sand them with that but hand sanding worked just great for me!
+(I was soooo afraid I would mess my holes up, I couldn’t bring myself to even try the big bad oscillating sander…only one new tool at a time please and the stupid drill press had already done me in!😂)

-While that was drying I cut all my 1×3 boards that are to go on the backside of the rack to hold the bottle there, you need to cut eleven of them at 21″ long, or you can cut them to fit on the inside perfectly…since mine was all wet with stain I didn’t worry about cutting them to fit perfectly, I just cut them to 21″…which this will face the wall anyway…no one will ever know!!
-Okay, actually I am giving this one away to ONE OF YOU…so you will know but it’s okay, just try and keep my secret please!!
-Lol!
+While that was drying I cut all my 1×3 boards that are to go on the backside of the rack to hold the bottle there, you need to cut eleven of them at 21″ long, or you can cut them to fit on the inside perfectly…since mine was all wet with the stain I didn’t worry about cutting them to fit perfectly, I just cut them to 21″…which this will face the wall anyway…no one will ever know!!
+Okay, actually I am giving this one away to ONE OF YOU…so you will know but it’s okay, just try and keep my secret, please!! 🤭

 So after I had all of them cut, I went ahead and predrilled five holes along them…I held it near my wet project to get the closest area they needed to be, phew!!
 They were all drilled where they needed to be…so I just had to sand and stain them before screwing them onto the back.